Messierig82/Heurist_Miner_Setup/README.md

 **Variables**
 The script currently does not recommend modifying these parameters
-* openhermes-2-yi-34b-gptq_active_ind: Currently set to n, you can still select this, it will not come up in recommended setup
 * Llama_ratio and SD_ratio: The point weightage for Llama and Waifu models.
-Currently set at 70:30 , this is just used to recommend models based on your configuration giving weightage to Llama points than waifu points.
+Currently set at 75:25 , this is just used to recommend models based on your configuration giving weightage to Llama points than waifu points.
 Nobody knows what the multiplier is.

 **Troubleshooting**
 * If the script fails to detect the number of GPUs or VRAM correctly, ensure that the NVIDIA driver is properly installed and accessible.